Hudhud ni Aliguyon

-"Hudhud ni Aliguyon" stands as a renowned epic originating from the Ifugao province, located on the island of Luzon within the Philippines.
-This epic serves as a comprehensive narrative, offering insights into the cultural and traditional facets intrinsic to the Ifugao community, alongside chronicling the heroic exploits of their revered figure, Aliguyon.
-Classified within the genre of "Hudhud di Ani," intended for recitation during the agricultural harvest season, this epic fulfills a multifaceted role characterized by three distinct functions.
+Hudhud ni Aliguyon is an epic originating from the province of Ifugao, located in the Philippines.
+It chronicles the heroic exploits of a figure named Aliguyon.
+The epic is performed during harvesting season.

 Origin

 Though the precise time when alim and the hudhud started to be chanted is not known, according to research the hudhud likely originated before the 7th century CE.
 A study by a scholar of the hudhud indicates that this might have pre-dated the construction of the rice terraces.
 The earliest dated terraces are found in Bunghalian municipality with a Carbon-14 determination of 610 AD., although the earliest human occupation of the municipality of Banaue is between 1545 and 825 BC.
 Both forms are virtual anthropological documents that orally record through time the changes that took place in Ifugao social organization, structure, and tradition.
 The infusion of modern elements in the text indicates the relative time of change.
 For instance, the mention of a gun in one of the stories suggests an influence that could only have come from the West, although the fact that the gun caused the conflagration of an entire village to indicate the idea of a gun was still a bit confused and was therefore still something novel.